 Kentucky Dam Village State Resort Park

 The .5-mile Sail Trail (1 mile round trip) begins next to the park convention center.
 Here you will descend down a small forested hill into a bottomland forest with scenic views of a Kentucky Lake cove.
 This is followed by forest of pawpaw, sycamore, birch, oak, and pine.
 A slight elevation leads into a wonderful spot for bird viewing followed by mixed pine trees before it ends at the intersection of the Lakeshore Trail.
-The mostly flat terrain with some gently rolling hills is a perfect trail for those of all ages looking for an easy hike.
+The mostly flat terrain with some gently rolling hills is a perfect trail for all ages looking for an easy hike.

 The Sail Trail connects to the Lakeshore trail or to the 2-mile long horse trail for lengthier options.
 Park at the convention center or the horse stables.

 During this time when Kentuckians, especially children, have become removed from the natural word, it has become the role of entities such as state parks to reconnect us with our natural heritage.
 Kincaid Lake's 1.5-mile Ironwood Trail has a multitude of ecological concepts to bring people back to nature.
 Land that was once cleared for agriculture now hosts early succession evergreen species being replaced by intermediate succession broadleaf deciduous species as the forest evolves.
 But that doesn't mean you won't still spot remnants of the farm that once thrived here.
 In addition, water loving plants that dominate a floodplain forest will be on display as you follow a meandering stream.
 Kincaid Lake’s ironwood trail tells a wonderful story for those that take the time to discover it.